EswarAdithya011/HDLBits/Problem Sets/1. Getting Started/1.1 Getting Started/README.md

-# Step One: IndexPreviousNextzero
+# Step One – Getting Started
-**Welcome to HDLBits!**

-Getting started in digital logic design can be overwhelming at first because you need to learn new concepts, a new Hardware Description Language (e.g., Verilog), several new software packages, and often an FPGA board, all at the same time.
-HDLBits provides a way to practice designing and debugging simple circuits with a single click of "Simulate".
+Getting started in digital logic design can be overwhelming at first because you need to learn new concepts, a new Hardware Description Language (e.g., Verilog), several new software tools, and often an FPGA board—all at once.
+This task provides a simple way to practice designing and debugging basic circuits efficiently.

-Designing a circuit requires several steps:
+Designing a circuit typically involves the following steps:
 - Writing HDL (Verilog) code
 - Compiling the code to produce a circuit
-- Simulating the circuit and fixing bugs
+- Simulating the circuit and resolving any issues

 ---